What is a Doctor?

 Being a doctor, like any other career, has its pros and cons:

-Ultimately, a doctor strives to be a cohesive person that tries to help other people by being caring, knowledgeable, understanding, prepared, and ready to give his or her best - not always able to save lives however able to make them as good as possible.
+Ultimately, a doctor strives to be a cohesive person that tries to help other people by being caring, knowledgeable, understanding, prepared, and ready to give his or her best.

 What is the workplace of a Doctor like?